kordis-leitstelle/kordis/.github/pull_request_template.md

 - [ ] My changes generate no new warnings, SonarCloud reports no Vulnerabilities, Bugs or Code Smells.
 - [ ] I have added tests (unit and E2E if user-facing) that prove my fix is effective or that my feature works, Coverage > 80% and not less than the current coverage of the main branch.
-- [ ] The PR branch is up-to-date with the base branch
+- [ ] The PR branch is up-to-date with the base branch.
+In case you merged `main` into your feature branch, make sure you have run the latest NX migrations (`nx migrate --run-migrations`).

 <!-- Uncomment the following lines if you introduced a new API library -->
 <!--